Learning Abroad Center

 Credits

 Spanish Baroque Theater.
 Plays by Lope de Vega, Cervantes, Tirso de Molina, Calderon de la Barca or Luis Velez de Guevara are read and discussed in class.
-Students attend the theater either in Toledo or Madrid.
+You will attend the theater either in Toledo or Madrid.

 Syllabus for Spanish Golden Age Theatre